Skip to main content

 Community Food Assessment (2024-2025)

 OFAHC is leading a 2025 Community Food Assessment.
-The project began in 2024 and is expected to be complete in summer-fall of 2025.
+The project began in 2024 and is expected to be completed in fall of 2025.
 This assessment builds on the 2018 Food System Assessment and 2019 Food Action Plan.
 The assessment will provide an overview of the local food system with a focus on affordable food access.
 The goal is to inform future planning, programming, policies, and funding through a report and updated Food Action Plan.

 How is OFAHC conducting the assessment?